murilovarges/HumanActionRecognition2DPoses/tutorials/2DPoses_extraction.md

-# Tutorial 1: 2D Poses extraction
+# Tutorial 1: 2D Poses Extraction

 This tutorial will help you, step-by-step, how to extract 2D Poses using Openpose framework.